Tyelnd/MyProject_Jupyter/README.md

-# MyProject_Jupyter
+# IBM Courses
-Final assignment for Coursera
+Assignments for Coursera